Skip to main content

 Example: 21 inches

-Total length from neck to hem (bottom edge).
-Measure with a measuring tape from the back neck point to the desired length.
+Measure from the back neck point to the desired hem length.

 Example: 19 inches